sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 ---

 The idea of hosting a web service in your own home can be simultaneously exciting and absolutely horrifying...
 On the one hand, you'd like to learn more about web technologies and devops, learn how to create robust services, and learn how to secure them.
 On the other hand though, you're worried about the security implications of hosting a web service on your home network.
 What happens if you do this incorrectly?
-What happens if an attacker gets into your network due to some mistake you made?"
+What happens if an attacker gets into your network due to some mistake you made?
 This is where some planning and multiple layers of reverse proxy (with some baked-in security-focused tools) comes in.

 We'll be discussing these topics from the perspective of a homelab, but the same principles apply to a production environment.
 The only difference is that in a production environment, you'd likely have more resources to throw at the problem, and you'd likely have more people to help you manage the problem.
 In a homelab, you're likely on your own.
 Learn these concepts at home and then point out to everyone at work how your home web service is much more secure than the one your employer pays for!